NeikiDev/NeikiDev.github.io/tip-v2-build/docs/submission-policy.md

 Violating the submission policy may result in penalties, depending on the severity and frequency of the violation:

 - Severe violations may lead to a permanent ban of your account on "tip.neiki.dev," with no option to create a new account.
+- If you submit files as a "guest" user without an account, your IP address may be temporarily (24 hours) or permanently blocked via Cloudflare.
 - Repeated minor violations may result in a reduced trust level and loss of certain permissions.

 ## Ban Appeal